zepedaj/soleil/docs/source/content/intro.rst

    * ``dict`` (with string keys that are valid variable names).

 This makes it possible to represent these objects in human-readable **YAML** or **JSON** files stored in directory hierarchies.

+.. rubric:: Node tree

+Internally, :class:`solconf.SolConf` represents compositions of the above types using a node tree.
+See :ref:`Node system` for an in-depth description of the :class:`~solconf.SolConf` node tree.
+For most purposes, however, it suffices to know that each (nested) component of the raw content used to initialize a :class:`~solconf.SolConf` object is represented internally as a node object arranged into a tree.

 .. rubric:: Basic examples